Scientific Name

 How to Grow and Care

-Escobarias are very susceptible to rot and therefore require well-drained soil, without any water excess or stagnation.
+Escobarias are very susceptible to rot and require well-drained soil without any excess water or stagnation.
 It has been observed that the plants also suffer the environmental humidity, which should preferably remain very low (30 to 50 %).
 Avoid watering during the winter, when the plant is dormant.
-Watering Escobaria in cold environmental conditions will almost certainly lead to death of the plant.
-In the growing season, the plants whose growth is typically quite slow, like to perceive a significant temperature difference between night and day.
-The experienced grower knows well the difficulties of survival of this genus, certainly not one of the easiest to grow.
+Watering Escobaria in cold environmental conditions will almost certainly lead to the death of the plant.
+In the growing season, the plants, whose growth is typically quite slow, perceive a significant temperature difference between night and day.
+The experienced grower knows well the difficulties of survival of this genus, which is certainly not one of the easiest to grow.

 Origin

-Native to United States (Arizona, Idaho, Kansas, New Mexico, North Dakota) and Mexico (Coahuila de Zaragoza, Nuevo Leon).
+This species is native to the United States (Arizona, Idaho, Kansas, New Mexico, North Dakota) and Mexico (Coahuila de Zaragoza, Nuevo Leon).

 Links